Hearing for HB1365 Washington Indian Health Improvement Act

 BACKGROUND: A strong governmental public health system is essential to keep Washington healthy and safe.
 AIHC supports the recommendations developed by the FPHS Steering Committee to transform Washington State public health systems by filling in gaps in public health funding to save long-term costs, prevent public health disasters, and increase Statewide capacity to deal with public health issues quickly and effectively.

-ASK: Fund $100 million of the original $296 million FPHS Budget Request, including the $1.2 million funding for tribal epidemiology centers and the American Indian Health Commission to assess and develop guidance on public health integration.
+*FPHS Budget Request includes $1.2 million funding for tribal epidemiology centers and the American Indian Health Commission to assess and develop guidance on public health integration.

-ASK: Fund an additional $10.8 million over the biennium for advancements in capacity and infrastructure across the I/T/U system of care that create linkages and working collaborations with Washington State’s existing public health systems.
+ASK: Fund an additional $9.1 million over the five years for advancements in capacity and infrastructure across the I/T/U system of care that create linkages and working collaborations with Washington State’s existing public health systems.
+Need sponsors.